- Am I eligible to submit a paper to JPIA?

 - How can I learn more about the type of submissions you are interested in?

-Please access previous editions of the journal on our archives page.
+Please access previous editions of the Journal here.
 While the balance of subjects and content varies from year to year, we aim to publish articles of the very highest intellectual and stylistic caliber.
+This year, JPIA is giving special consideration to submissions that analyze issues through a Diversity, Equity and Inclusion (DEI) framework.
+Please see the question above, "What kind of submissions do you accept?" for more information.